-By detecting pre-diabetes early and making lifestyle modifications, a diabetes diagnosis can be postponed and/or prevented.
-Individuals who are diagnosed with pre-diabetes should talk to their doctor about getting a referral to an endocrinologist or nutrition and diabetes education services to develop a preventative plan customized to their health condition and personal needs.
-Cone Health has exceptional teams of endocrinologists, registered dieticians and certified diabetes educators dedicated to educating and treating patients throughout the community with pre-diabetes and diabetes.
+Individuals who are diagnosed with prediabetes should talk to their doctor about getting a referral to nutrition and diabetes education services to develop a preventive plan customized to their health condition and personal needs.
+Cone Health’s Nutrition and Diabetes Education Services have exceptional teams of registered dietitians and certified diabetes educators dedicated to educating and treating patients throughout the community with prediabetes and diabetes.